SFDO-Community-Sprints/deployment-best-practices/README.md

 Nonprofit & Education

 ## Trailblazer Group or Slack Channel Link (access required)
-Please replace with the URL for your Trailblazer Community group and/or Slack channel issued by the Commons program team.
+See #osc-deployment-best-practices channel in the salesforce.enterprise.slack.com workspace (requires invite from Commons program team.)

 ## How to Contribute:
 - Way 1.